regimeshifts/rsdb-utils/README.md

   - Import the database from a CSV or parquet file in a pandas DataFrame
   - Save the database in a CSV or parquet file from a pandas DataFrame
   - Check the database (a DataFrame) with the json schema or the Regime Shifts DataBase
+  - From the JSON schema, generate a CSV with the list of enums values

 Code repository: [https://github.com/regimeshifts/rsdb-utils](https://github.com/regimeshifts/rsdb-utils)